kdart/pycopia3/README.md

 Some noteworthy sub-packages and modules:

-SNMP          -- An implementation of SNMP v1 and v2c (Manager only now.. but Agent
-                 class just needs to be filled in).

-SMI           -- A library, based on wrapping libsmi, for parsing and accessing MIB
-                 files.

-Devices       -- Defines SNMP Manager objects for specific devices.
-You can create a
-	         class that represent as device, and define which MIBs it supports.

-POM           -- Python Object Model for XML.
-This is patterned after XML DOM, but is
-                 more pythonic.
-It also incorporates some XPath funcionality.

-XHTML         -- Utilities and classes for creating XHTML documents.
-This is based on
-                 the Pythonic Object Model (POM) module, also found here.

-WWW.framework -- A web framework supporting virtual domains.

-process       -- Spawn supprocesses.
-Interact with them using the Expect
-		 object.
-Get process stats.
+aid           -- Generally useful enhancements for Python, some being
+		 enhancements to Python standard library modules.

+core, util    -- More generally useful enhancements for Python.
+These provide
+		 base functionality for subsequent Pycopia3 packages.

 CLI           -- Toolkit for making interactive command tools fast and easy.

-debugger      -- Enhanced Python debugger.
+debugger      -- Enhanced Python debugger, using the CLI framework.

-QA            -- Test harness and framework for running tests, managing tests,
-                 and recording results.

-storage       -- A database for keeping persistent configuration, the equipment
-                 object model, test cases and test results.
+net           -- Modules for working with networks and servers, such as HTTP client.

-This library is mostly governed by the Lesser GNU Public License (LGPL).
-If a module comes from another source then it may have another, more liberal, license.
-Parts here may be Other Peoples Code under the BSD or MIT license.
+Most of this library is mostly governed by the Lesser GNU Public License (LGPL).
+Some modules are under the Apache 2.0 license.

 INSTALL